mohamed_hassan / Pixabay

-Today, a staggering 75% of employees have been bullied in the workplace.
-This is a problem in America, one that often leads to a bias and, in too many instances, outright discrimination.
-While the most severe cases are the ones causing headlines, there are many more that quietly ruin corporate cultures, destroy employee engagement, and curtail productivity.
-However, the proper education and training can help prevent workplace discrimination in any business.
+Today, a shocking 75% of workers have experienced bullying at work.
+This issue affects America and often leads to bias and, in many cases, clear discrimination.
+While the most extreme incidents grab the headlines, many others quietly damage company culture, harm employee morale, and reduce productivity.
+However, proper education and training can help stop workplace discrimination in any organization.

 The Nuances of Discrimination

-There are many forms of bias and discrimination in today’s corporate environments.
-With 42% of women having experienced gender discrimination at work, unfair treatment based on sex is one of the most prominent.
-Racism continues to be an issue as well, along with discrimination based on one’s country of birth, culture, or religion.
-A bias can be formed over any difference one has with another, and when that bias is acted upon, it constitutes discrimination.
-Consider the issue of age discrimination, which is increasing as workforces evolve.
-By 2050 the number of individuals in the labor force who are 65 or older will have grown by 75%.
-At the same time, Generation Z is coming of age and entering the workforce in droves.
-Unfortunately, it’s all too common for a hiring manager to look at the resume of a 65-year-old and discount it because they assume that candidate will retire soon.
-At the same time, that hiring manager may not fully consider a 24-year-old for a position or promotion because they assume that candidate wouldn’t have enough experience.
-Organizations must take the steps to end this and all forms of bias-turned-discrimination.
+There are various types of bias and discrimination in today’s workplaces.
+With 42% of women reporting gender discrimination at work, unfair treatment based on sex is among the most notable.
+Racism remains a problem, as does discrimination based on a person’s country of origin, culture, or religion.
+A bias can arise from any difference between individuals, and when that bias is acted upon, it leads to discrimination.
+Take age discrimination, which is growing as workforces change.
+By 2050, the number of workers aged 65 and older will have increased by 75%.
+Meanwhile, Generation Z is reaching adulthood and joining the workforce in large numbers.
+Sadly, it’s common for hiring managers to dismiss the resume of a 65-year-old, assuming they will retire soon.
+At the same time, they may overlook a 24-year-old for a job or promotion because they believe that candidate lacks enough experience.
+Organizations need to take action to eliminate this and all types of bias-driven discrimination.

 Awareness Through Training